FlazeFy/MyRide-Laravel/README.md

 - **Set Reminder**
 Create custom reminders for anything vehicle-related things.
 Such as insurance renewals, document updates, travel plan, or personal notes.

-- **Clean Schedule**
+- **Wash Schedule**
-Plan and track your vehicle cleaning routines to keep it fresh and well-maintained.
+Plan and track your vehicle washing routines to keep it fresh and well-maintained.

 ## 🚀 Target Users